Eastern Wolf: Profile and Information

 It is regarded as a peculiar wolf breed and deemed worthy of conservation.

-The second type is the Algonquin wolf, which can generally be found in eastern Canada, particularly central Ontario, and southwest Quebec.
+The second type is the Algonquin wolf, generally found in eastern Canada, particularly central Ontario and southwest Quebec.

-There are some mixing and overlap of the two forms in northwest and northeast Ontario.
+There is some mixing and overlap of the two forms in northwest and northeast Ontario.

 Scientific Classification